What is Claritin Reditab?

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

-You should not take this medicine if you are allergic to loratadine or to desloratadine (Clarinex).
+You should not take this medicine if you are allergic to Claritin Reditab or to desthis medicine (Clarinex).